Arkiv-Network/arkiv-sdk-python/USE_CASES.md

 - Profile avatars
 - Small generative art

-**Note**: For larger images (>100KB), see "File Vault" use case below or combine with IPFS and put the IPFS hash in annotations.
+**Note**: For larger images (>100KB), see "File Vault" use case below or combine with IPFS and put the IPFS hash in attributes.

 ---